seesee010/how-to-exit-vim/README.md

 1. Make sure that you have Go installed
 2. Write a whole application to find and kill vim

-## time machine

-Invent a time machine, and hope to land at the right spot.
-Hope to land near the vim creators location.

-The original author must know how to exit vim, ... right?

 ```go
 package main